pitchmuc/adobe-analytics-api-2.0/docs/main.md

 Arguments:
 * accountType : OPTIONAL : The type of the account to filter the accounts.
 Possible values: "s3", "GCS", "ADLS", "AZURE_BLOB" (default None)

+#### getDataFeeds

+#### getDataFeed
+Retrieve a specific data feed by its ID.\
+Arguments:
+* datafeedId : REQUIRED : The data feed ID to be retrieved

+#### getDataFeedRequests
+This endpoint allows searching for datafeed requests using various filtering criteria.\
+Arguments:
+* rsids : OPTIONAL : List of Report Suite IDs to filter the requests (default None)
+* feedIds : OPTIONAL : List of Data Feed IDs to filter the requests (default None)
+* requestStates : OPTIONAL : Filter by request states [created, processing, completed]
+* billingCustomerId: Filter by billing customer ID.
+* useUtc: Indicates whether the date filters should use UTC (default=false).
+* minRequestPeriodStartDate:Filter by request period start date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* maxRequestPeriodStartDate: Filter by request period start date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* minAttemptDate: Filter by attempt date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* maxAttemptDate: Filter by attempt date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* minCompletionDate: Filter by completion date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* maxCompletionDate: Filter by completion date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* minSubmittedDate: Filter by submission date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))
+* maxSubmittedDate: Filter by submission date range (ISO 8601 format with timezone (yyyy-MM-dd'T'HH:mm:ssXXX) or UTC (yyyy-MM-ddTHH:mm:ssZ))

+#### getDataFeedColumnNames
+Retrieve the column names available for data feeds.\
+Returns a list

+#### getColumnPreset
+Retrieve a specific column preset by its ID or by reportSuite ID.\
+Arguments:
+* rsid : REQUIRED : The report suite ID to be used
+* presetId : REQUIRED : The column preset ID to be retrieved

 ### Create methods